barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 comments_id:
 ---

 I used to like C++.
 I still do, but I used to, too.
-Also I am not one of those people that tells any C++ programmer to just use Rust.
+Joking aside, I am not one to tell any C++ programmer to just use Rust.
 There are a ton of valid reasons why companies or individuals decide to use C++ and I don't wish to deter anyone from doing so.
 What I am trying to do in this article is to see how Rust stacks up against a handful of